Blind Spot (1958 film): Production

 Principal location photography for Blind Spot took place at Majestic Hotel, Kensington, London, England.
 Studio shots were completed at Walton Studios, Walton-on-Thames, Surrey, England.

-Blind Spot is a remake of Blackout, a 1950 British crime drama by the same producers, but a different director.
+Blind Spot is a remake of Blackout, a 1950 British crime drama by the same producers, but with a different director.

 Critical reception

 The Monthly Film Bulletin wrote: "Limp and long-drawn-out, this is a highly improbable thriller.
 Robert Mackenzie makes Dan an unnecessarily unattractive character, and the rest of the cast are quite unable to overcome a feeble script."

 Picturegoer wrote: "Robert Mackenzie sets a brisk pace as the hero and the rest of the players keep up with him.
 An interesting British thriller."

 Picture Show wrote: "Briskly told murder mystery, set against authentic London backgrounds."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Thriller is briskly paced and intriguing, but limply written and acted.
 A remake of Blackout (1950)."

 TV Guide gave Blind Spot one out of four stars, and wrote, "A few good turns, including the final chase, can't pep up a tired script."

 The Radio Times rated the film two out of five stars, calling it a "stolid British crime yarn."